This article was originally published in the May 2018 issue of Door Security + Safety, and was updated October 2020.

 Locks Save Lives

 In each school shooting, we learn new lessons about physical security.
 Many lessons were learned at Columbine High School, including the potential for explosives and fires to be used in a planned attack and the need to address both security and egress.
 From the shootings at Virginia Tech, Platte Canyon High School, and West Nickel Mines Amish Schoolhouse, we learned that when active shooters take hostages and barricade themselves inside with their victims, law enforcement response can be delayed and the number of casualties may increase.
 From Sandy Hook Elementary School we learned that teachers – including substitute teachers – MUST have the ability to lock their classroom doors quickly; we also learned that the glass adjacent to school entrance doors is a weak point and must be addressed.
 From Red Lake High School we learned that sidelights and vision lights in classroom doors should have impact-resistant glazing to deter access to the inside lever or touchpad.
-From Marshall County High School we learned that the ability to evacuate freely may reduce casualties, and from Rancho Tehama Elementary School we learned that locked doors can delay or prevent an assailant from entering a school.
+From Marshall County High School we learned that the ability to evacuate freely may reduce casualties, and from Rancho Tehama Elementary School and Marjory Stoneman Douglas High School we learned that doors secured with traditional locking hardware can delay or prevent an assailant from entering a school or classroom.

 When making these decisions, considering all of the potential concerns and consequences will help to ensure that safety is not overlooked in the rush to increase security.
 A reactionary response based on fear can lead to a decision that may have unintended consequences.